 As you get closer to the moving day, this is the time to start tackling the essentials.
 By the time you get to the actual date, you want to have everything already packed up, so the only step is loading things onto your transport of choice.
 A week before, stop buying groceries, start finishing up everything you have (food-wise), and pack some outfits and necessary toiletries into a lightweight bag.
 This will make everything much easier on moving day.

 Part one of our moving timeline has covered the basics of the time leading up to the move.
-Next time on the blog, we’ll address the timeline of events to plan for on moving day.
+In Part II, we’ll address the timeline of events to plan for on moving day.
 Moving is one of the biggest stressors that a person can undergo, and like with anything stressful in life, you shouldn’t have to do it alone.
 Talk with the experts at Scott’s Oceana Moving to make the process of moving a better one.
-Whether you’re moving across the country or across town, we’re here for you—call our movers and packers for a free quote.
+Whether you’re moving across the country or across town, we’re here for you — call our movers and packers for a free quote.
+Scott’s Oceana Moving provides local moving services throughout Virginia Beach, Chesapeake, Norfolk, and Suffolk, as well as long-distance moving services throughout the U.S.